 Public notice will be given at least 72 hours in advance of any special meeting or rescheduled regular meeting, except when a meeting is called to deal with a real or potential emergency involving a clear and present danger to life or property.

-Votes of local Board members will be publicly cast and roll call votes will be recorded and kept in the official Board minutes book.
+Votes of local Board members will be publicly cast and roll call votes will be recorded and kept in the official Board Minutes book.

 Written minutes of all meetings will be kept in the Alexandria/Arlington Regional Workforce Council administrative office, and shall include the date, time and place of the meeting, members present, substance of all official actions, a record of roll call votes and the names of any citizens who appeared and gave testimony.